The Smugglers: Plot

-The First Doctor's new companions Ben and Polly arrive with him in the TARDIS on the coast of seventeenth century Cornwall.
-They meet a worried churchwarden named Joseph Longfoot, who lives in fear of "Avery's boys" and, in thanks for the Doctor's kindness in relocating a dislocated finger, imparts a cryptic message he calls "Deadman's secret key": "Smallbeer, Ringwood, Gurney".
-While the time travellers head off to the local inn, Longfoot has another visitor.
-This is Cherub, Longfoot's former shipmate under pirate Captain Avery on the Black Albatross.
-Cherub and his master, Samuel Pike, who captains the Albatross since Avery died, want to recover Avery's accursed gold.
-Pike is convinced that Longfoot has the treasure or knows where it is hidden.
-When the churchwarden does not co-operate, Cherub kills him – but not before revealing he saw the three travellers who visited Longfoot earlier.
+The First Doctor and his new companions, Ben and Polly, arrive in the TARDIS on the coast of seventeenth century Cornwall.
+They meet churchwarden Joseph Longfoot, who lives in fear of Captain Avery's crew and imparts a cryptic message he calls "Deadman's secret key".
+After the time travellers leave, Longfoot is visited by Cherub, his former shipmate under Avery on the Black Albatross.
+Cherub and Captain Samuel Pike, Avery's successor, want to recover Avery's gold.
+Pike is convinced that Longfoot knows the treasure's whereabouts.
+Cherub kills Longfoot, who mentioned the three travellers.

-The discovery of the churchwarden's body leads the locals to suspect the three strangers at the inn.
-The local Squire is called to intervene and adjudicate, and charges Ben and Polly with the murder.
-Employing trickery to obtain their freedom, they split up.
-Ben hides at the church until Josiah Blake, a revenue man tracking the local smugglers, disturbs him.

-Cherub and some pirates kidnap the Doctor and take him to the Albatross.
-The Doctor attempts to bargain with Pike, and is kept aboard ship while the captain goes ashore.
-Pike tries to make an alliance with the Squire as well, to protect himself while he searches for Avery's treasure.
-The greedy Squire is the organiser of the local smuggling ring and offers to cut Pike and his pirates in.
-They are interrupted by Polly, who has come to implore the Squire to help her find the Doctor and is shocked to see him in the company of Cherub.
+The local Squire charges Ben and Polly with the murder of Longfoot, causing them to split up.
+Ben hides at the church and meets Josiah Blake, a revenue man tracking the local smugglers.
+The Doctor is kidnapped by Cherub and taken to the Albatross.
+Pike forms an alliance with the Squire, who is the organiser of the smuggling ring and offers to cut Pike and his pirates in.
+They are interrupted by Polly, who has come to implore the Squire to help her find the Doctor.